arvidn/libtorrent/docs/hacking.rst

 A *piece* is a part of the data of a torrent that has a SHA-1 hash in the .torrent file.
 Pieces are almost always a power of two in size, but not necessarily.
-Each piece is plit up in *blocks*, which is a 16 kiB.
+Each piece is split up in *blocks*, which is a 16 kiB.
 A block never spans two pieces.
 If a piece is smaller than 16 kiB or not divisible by 16 kiB, there are blocks smaller than that.